Lily James spotted 'kissing' married actor Dominic West - after splitting from Matt Smith - Goss.ie

 The English actor has been married to Irish landscape designer Catherine FitzGerald since 2010, and lives in Limerick, but was photographed in Rome with 31-year-old Lily.

-However, Dominic has been married since 2010, and there has been no news of a split from his Irish wife.
+However, there has been no news of a split from his Irish wife.

 In photos obtained by the Daily Mail, the pair enjoyed a scooter ride in the Italian capital, with Dominic kissing Lily’s neck while out for lunch.